-Figure \ref{fig3} was produced by first solving the mixed boundary problem with incident Lambertian flux onto the unit square geometry in radiative equilibrium using the proposed transformation.
-Then the source flux distribution of this solution was compared to the source flux distribution of Hottel's method, by using the emissive power distribution from the solution generated with the proposed transformation as an input to Hottel's method.
-This approach was chosen to avoid tedious entry-wise matrix manipulations to allow for mixed boundary solutions using Hottel's method, and it is the same approach which was used in the analytical derivation.
-Furthermore, the proposed transformation conserves energy to machine precision for all cases, meaning the sum of all source fluxes in the domain is zero, which is only the case for Hottel's method at the extreme cases of $\omega=0$ and $\omega=1$, when the sign convention is disregarded.
-It was confirmed that, when using the prescribed sign convention, the overall energy balance of Noble's formulation of Hottel's method is indeed approximately equal to zero.
-To produce the matrix of exchange factors or exchange areas $10^9$ rays were traced in total.
-The shape of the discrepancies of figure \ref{fig3} perfectly matches the shape predicted by the analytical expressions of equation \eqref{eq:Hottel_discrepancy} which validates the derivation.
+Figure \ref{fig3} was produced by first solving the mixed boundary problem with incident Lambertian flux onto the unit square geometry in radiative equilibrium using the proposed formulation.
+Then the source flux distribution of this solution was compared to the source flux distribution of Hottel's method, by using the emissive power distribution from the solution generated with the proposed formulation as an input to Hottel's method.
+This approach is the same approach which was used in the symbolic derivation.